 - The Color Competition Series: The series features color characters as contestants.

 - The Daily Object Show: Computer holds competitions for various objects for the prize of elusive lotions but his ever-growing Rogues Gallery has other ideas.
-It kickstarted the "Speedrun Show" subgenre, became the first-known object show to complete its second season and then later run an impressive total of eight seasons, three spin-offs and an upcoming movie.
+It kickstarted the "Speedrun Show" subgenre, became the first-known object show to complete its second season and then later run an impressive total of nine seasons, and three spin-offs.

 - Digital Dodgery